AlimBodzhgua/Quiz-Maker/README.md

 ## How to run the project

 ### Requirements
-To install and run the aplication you need [NodeJs](https://nodejs.org/en)
+To install and run the application you need [NodeJs](https://nodejs.org/en)

 ### Install Dependencies
 ```